yanezcruz12/MyRenshuu/README.md

 # マイ練習 (MyRenshuu)

-A Japanese practice application built in Java using Swing.
+マイ練習 (MyRenshuu) is a Japanese practice application designed to help users immerse themselves in grammar and vocabulary through interactive challenges based on the same textbook material I use in my Japanese studies at SDSU.

 # Features
 - Vocabulary Flashcards